The Path to Resilience:

 Circular Supply Chain

-"Circular Supply Chain" refers to an economic system in which products and resources can be continuously recycled to maximize their utilization value.
-The specific approach is to redefine the tasks of each role in the supply chain and transform the waste from production and consumption into materials or products with market value again.
-A sound global circular supply chain depends on the joint efforts of governments, brands, suppliers, consumers and nonprofit organizations.
+The term, "Circular Supply Chain", refers to an economic system in which products and resources can be continuously recycled to maximize their utilization value.
+The specific approach is to redefine the tasks of each role in supply chains and transform the waste from production and consumption into materials or products with market value again.
+A sound global circular supply chain depends on the joint efforts of governments, brands, suppliers, consumers, and nonprofit organizations.

 Demand for PET

-The polyester raw material "polyethylene terephthalate" (PET) is widely used in the production of plastic containers and textile garments.
-According to BNEF's long-term forecast, approximately 75% of materials currently come from the mining of petrochemical materials, and 25% come from recycled materials (rPET).
+The polyester raw material, "polyethylene terephthalate (PET) ", is widely used in the production of plastic containers and textile garments.
+According to BNEF's long-term forecast, approximately 75% of materials currently come from the mining of petrochemical materials, and 25% from recycled materials (rPET).
 With recycled materials gradually replacing virgin materials, the market share of rPET is expected to reach more than 80% in 2050.

 Demand for Aluminum

-Aluminum alloy is an important industrial raw material given its high strength, high quality and lightweight properties.
-It is used in various vehicles and electronic products, and because of its excellent ductility, it can also be used for packaging.
-Although 68% aluminum is currently sourced from mining and 32% from recycled materials, it is expected that the market share of recycled aluminum will exceed that of virgin aluminum in 2050 by BNEF.
+Aluminum alloy is an important industrial raw material given its high strength, high quality, and lightweight properties.
+It is used in various vehicles and electronic products.
+Because of its excellent ductility, it can also be used for packaging.
+Although 68% aluminum is currently sourced from mining and 32% from recycled materials, according to BNEF, it is expected that the market share of recycled aluminum will exceed that of virgin aluminum in 2050.

 Supply Chain Risk

 According to BNEF's Global Supply Chain Sustainability Risk Analysis, global brands linked with sustainability initiatives have a total purchase amount exceeding US$400 billion.
-Globally, Taiwan ranks third in greatest value of suppliers linked to these brands, second only to the United States and Japan.
-Taiwan's supply chain manufacturers, the majority of which are in the ICT and electronics, textile and clothing industries, are affected by more than US$50 billion.
+Globally, Taiwan ranks third in the greatest value of suppliers linked to these brands, followed by the United States and Japan.
+The majority of Taiwan's manufacturers in supply chains are in the ICT and electronics, textile and clothing industries, which are affected by more than US$50 billion.

 Taiwan has established mature and complete recycling and management systems.
 1,765 recycling companies convert industrial waste into over 230 types of recycled products (recycled plastics, recycled metals, recycled fuels, recycled solvents, etc.) which can be used as alternative raw materials or fuels for industries.
-In 2002, the recycling industry’s create circular production value was at US$830 million, and quickly grew to US$2,479 million in 2020.
+In 2002, the recycling industry generated circular production value of US$830 million, and quickly grew to US$2,479 million in 2020.

 Companies in Taiwan set ambitious goals to reduce the use of resources and to replace virgin materials with recycled materials.
-There have been some remarkable early pioneering success stories.
-Taiwanese companies cooperated with international organisations and brands to reprocess waste into highend boutique products, such as PET cycle - from B2T to B2B to T2T; marine litter - a paradigm for recycling upgradation; Waste rubber - from waste tires to wetsuits and game mats; urban mining - precious metals
+There have been some remarkable, early-pioneering successes.
+Taiwanese companies cooperated with international organisations and brands to reprocess waste into high-end boutique products, such as PET cycle, marine litter upgradation, waste rubber reuse, and urban mining precious metals.

-Phase 1 - Investigating Brand Procurement Requirements: the IDB team and the brands establish an order of prioritized items based on the brands’ needs.
-Phase 2 - Searching for Supply Chain Partners: the IDB team filters for potential suppliers through the intelligent database and inspects their production capacity and quality.
-Phase 3 - Matching Supply and Demand: the IDB team organizes matching meetings.
-Phase 4 - Continuous Cooperation: the IDB team acts as a neutral third party by providing consultation on recycling-related laws and regulations, green upgrades, applications for government subsidies, and more.
+Phase 1 - Investigating Brand Procurement Requirements: the IDB team and the brands establish a list of prioritized items based on the brands’ needs.
+Phase 2 - Searching for Supply Chain Partners: the IDB team looks for potential suppliers using the intelligent database and inspects their capacity and quality.
+Phase 3 - Matching Supply and Demand: the IDB team organises matching meetings.
+Phase 4 - Continuous Cooperation: the IDB team acts as a neutral third party and provides consultations on recycling regulations, information of green upgrades, applications for governmental subsidies, and more.